Death toll from petrol station blast expected to rise beyond seven

 Nina Gabel, 35, who was at the cordon on Friday evening, described distressing scenes.

-“There was one woman who didn’t know where her daughter was and she was very upset,” she said.
+“There was one woman who didn’t know where her daughter was and she was very upset,” she told PA.

 “There are emergency services everywhere, there were so many gardai and fire engines.